 Video - Research talks on inherited MND

 Scientists at the University of Oxford have set up Families for the Treatment of Hereditary MND (FaTHOM), which aims to bring together those who have a family history of MND to discuss the issues that can happen.
-The talks have been made available to watch through the University of Oxford website.
+You can find some of the earlier sessions at the University of Oxford website.

 Tell us your thoughts on this web page